-The existing easement is a conservation easement in gross in which the owners of the Carnegie Library building granted to the City of Littleton a full and free right to the uninterrupted visual enjoyment of the Carnegie Library as it existed in 1983.
+The existing easement is a conservation easement in gross in which the owners of the Carnegie Library building granted to the City of Littleton a full and free right to the uninterrupted visual enjoyment and maintenance of the façade of the improvements presently existing at the date of the execution of the easement.
 Because the City of Littleton owns this easement, any amendment, removal, or replacement of the easement requires approval from city council.